obscode/FlyingCircus/MoreNotebooks/ModelFitting/README.md

   a very powerful MCMC sampler when the dimensions of your parameter space get large (like 100's of parameters).
 More challenging to work with, but worth it if you have that kind of problem to deal with.

+* Pymc.ipynb:  Yet another implementation of MCMC in python.
+This one combines the power of pystan, but is completely implemented in python (no separate language to learn).

 * ErrorsInXandY.ipynb:  a seemingly straightforward problem (fitting a straight line through data with errors in both X and Y) has some very